 [H1] Chapter at a Glance

-Up until chapter 9, the book has examined the analysis of means and rates, which assumes that each time period has several observations.
+Up until chapter 9, this book has examined the analysis of means and rates, which assumes that each time period has several observations.
 In this chapter, we will assume that we have only one observation per period and no good knowledge of the distribution of these data.
 Analysis of one observation per period seems impossible—after all, what is there to analyze?
 We have only a single observation.
 The solution to this problem arises when we relax our concept of time periods, thereby gaining more observations.
-For example, we can calculate the moving average over four periods, or we can calculate the probability of an event over longer time.
+For example, we can calculate the moving average over four periods, or we can calculate the probability of an event over a longer time.
 In this chapter, we use the median of values over time to test whether observations are changing over time.
 By dividing the sample into medians and fourths (the median of the median), we have a method for overcoming our insufficient observations per period.

 [H1] Tukey’s Chart

-We will use Tukey’s suggested confidence interval limits for calculation of control limits (Alemi 2004; Borkardt et al. 2005).
-The procedure to calculate control limits is to calculate the difference between the upper fourth and lower fourths of data, a concept that mathematician John Tukey named the fourth spread.
+We will use Tukey’s suggested confidence interval limits for the calculation of control limits (Alemi 2004; Borkardt et al. 2005).
+The procedure for calculating control limits is to calculate the difference between the upper fourth and the lower fourth of the data, a concept that mathematician John Tukey named the fourth spread.
 Most readers are familiar with the idea of the median—a value of which half the data are below and half the data are above.
 A lower fourth is similar to the 25 percent quartile, and the specific number is the median of the first half of the data.
 At this point, 25 percent of the data are below this value.
 An upper fourth is similar to the 75 percent quartile and is the median of the upper half of the data; at this point, 75 percent of the data are below this value.
 The difference between the two fourths is referred to as the fourth spread.
 The upper control limit (UCL) is calculated as the sum of the upper fourth and 1.5 times the fourth spread.
 The lower control limit (LCL) is calculated as the difference between the lower fourth and 1.5 times the fourth spread.

 The procedure for calculating Tukey’s control limits has five steps: